NikhilMukraj/spiking-neural-networks/backend/docs.md

 Generates a lattice of randomly connected neurons that is simulated for a given amount of time steps

-- `output_type=String` : One of the following formats to dump the simulation data into
+- `output_type: String` : One of the following formats to dump the simulation data into
   - `"Averaged Text"` : An average of all the voltages of each neuron per time step in plain text
   - `"Grid Text"` : A matrix of  all the voltages of each neuron per time step in plain text
   - `"Avergaed Binary"` : An average of all the voltages of each neuron per time step in binary format